Research Interests

 She proposed a theory of the origins of the universe from a quantum landscape multiverse, based on fundamental physics , also here and in this paper.
 With collaborators she derived a series of predictions for anomalous deviations from the expected uniformity of structure distribution in our sky.
 These anomalies were successfully tested by PLANCK and LHC in: Avatars I and Avatars II (check out the end of page 4 for the Cold Spot prediction, and both papers for the remaining predictions).

 She has worked on different aspects of black hole physics.
 She investigated the back-reaction of Hawking radiation on a gravitationally collapsing star, to check if it prevents the formation of a singularity, and if it avoids the information loss paradox; and the effect of short distance physics near the horizon.
+Recently she investigated how primordial black holes that evaporate in the early universe change BBN, among other factors through entropy injection and an evolving baryon to photon ratio.

 (Backreaction of Hawking Radiation on a Gravitationally Collapsing Star) .